How Coca-Cola Created ONE Source of Truth

 Q) You mentioned data quality is non-negotiable and that you have a program for that.
 Isn’t that the job of the field agencies?

 - Yes and no. We expect clean data from the field agencies, but we also support them with changes to the protocol, routing issues.
-We understand how seemingly small internal process changes can have a big impact.
+We understand how seemingly small internal process changes can have a significant impact.

 - We created an early-warning system with Coca-Cola that includes all survey metrics, but also passively collected data like survey length to ensure any issues are picked up early and can be rectified quickly.